maciejzj/personal-website/pages/work.md

 Late 2021

-Kalman filter based AHRS system implementation for embedded devices in form of a standalone library and an example use case with RaspberryPi and Pololu Minimu-9 v5.
+Kalman filter based AHRS system implementation for embedded devices in form of a standalone library and an example use case with Raspberry Pi and Pololu Minimu-9 v5.

 Used technologies: